sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 format, give you syntax examples of the format, and provide instructions on the migration process.

+## When to request a migration?

+You should request a migration when:

+- You have a marketplace operating outside the Sharetribe ecosystem
+- You know you want to transfer your marketplace users and listings to your Flex marketplace.
+If you’d prefer to re-start your community in Flex, then a migration is not needed.
+- You have started developing with Flex

+You will work with Sharetribe’s engineers to complete your migration.
+If you're planning to migrate your data to Flex, you should always start the process with a test migration to your development environment, and ensure everything looks correct there, before doing a live migration.
+If you want to initiate the (test or live) migration process, you should email flex-support@sharetribe.com with the subject “Migrating from outside Sharetribe”.
+Please include your Flex organization (your organization is displayed in your [Console](https://flex-console.sharetribe.com/) in the top right corner).

 ## Intermediary data

 Intermediary is an edn (https://github.com/edn-format/edn) data format